 • Official Dutch Wedding for (dual) nationalities

-Additionally, you must meet certain criteria for couples of dual nationalities who wish to hold a legal Dutch wedding in the Netherlands, and hold a Dutch citizen permit; please apply at your local municipality.
+Additionally, you must meet certain criteria for couples of dual nationalities who wish to hold a legal Dutch wedding in the Netherlands, and hold a Dutch citizen permit; please apply to your local municipality.

 • Outdoor Dutch non-legal weddings